NITUO FUNERAL SERVICES SINGAPORE

 Choose the location of the funeral

-A funeral should take place in the place where the person has lived, where he or she is most known or near the place of death.
+Funeral services should take place in the place where the person has lived, where he or she is most known or near the place of death.
 It is important to consider all of these factors before choosing a location.

-Funerals can also be held at the church where the deceased regularly attended services.
+Funeral services can also be held at the church where the deceased regularly attended services.
 If that is not possible, then a nearby church should be chosen.

 Choose a casket